10: How to Practice Situational Awareness

 - Hands – Are their hands out and relaxed?
 Are they holding something?
 Are they hidden, clenched tight, etc. Do they present in anything other than a relaxed way to you?

 - Eyes – Are their eyes focused on you?
 Perhaps they seem to be intentionally shifted away from you?
 Do they look like the eyes of an average person going about their day?

 Hyper-vigilance is when you expect something to happen, so you are on high alert, waiting for it to happen.
 An example of this is military personnel who know an attack is coming.

 True hypervigilance is exhausting and not sustainable for long periods of time.
 While awareness is an integral part of your safety and security, hypervigilance is not necessarily so.

 One early but soon-to-fade effect during the evolution of personal situational awareness is the over-identification of threats.
 The over-identification of potential threats happens because you are still learning to differentiate between threats and non-threats.

 As you improve, your over-identification will stop, and you’ll become efficient and effective with your situational awareness.

 As your situational awareness improves, you will become more in tune with your environment.
 When you do, you’ll begin to notice a lot more of what happens around you.

 You’re in a Situation.
 Now What?

 If you’re in a situation that you want to influence, you develop the situation.
-This includes taking actions to guide the situation towards the outcomes you desire.
+This includes taking actions to guide the situation toward the outcomes you desire.
 For example, a shady person enters a restaurant.
 You move between the person and your family.